szermatt/mistty/docs/source/faq.rst

     shortcuts, such as :kbd:`TAB` are sent directly to the program controlling the terminal.

-    This is covered in depth in the section :ref:`term-vs-scroll`.
+    This is covered in depth in :ref:`term-vs-scroll`.

     If you just don't want to see that line, turn it off with :kbd:`M-x customize-option mistty-fring-enabled`